mnkhoi/low-level-lovers/deliverables/D1/planning.md

-# YOUR PRODUCT/TEAM NAME
+# Local Cluster DevSecOps/Low Level Lovers
 > _Note:_ This document will evolve throughout your project.
 You commit regularly to this file while working on the project (especially edits/additions/deletions to the _Highlights_ section).
 > **This document will serve as a master plan between your team, your partner and your TA.**

 ## Product Details